MFEh2o/limnoEntryTool_TEMPLATE/README.md

 4. In the field next to the owner, set a name for the new repository.
 I recommend **limnoEntryTool_2021** (or whichever year you're entering data for).

 5. By default, the repository will be private (i.e. viewable only by members of the MFEh2o "organization" on GitHub).
-I'm not sure about private vs. public--maybe leave it private for now and we can discuss later?

 6. Don't bother selecting "Include all branches"--you don't need that.